 Here in Kitsap County, we are dedicated to ensuring the personal safety, rights, welfare and dignity of those who experience domestic abuse while building partnerships and increasing community awareness to create positive social change.

-In 2016, there were nearly 6,000 domestic violence calls for help to law enforcement throughout Kitsap County.
+In 2017, there were over 7,000 domestic violence calls for help to law enforcement throughout Kitsap County.
 Some of those calls are made by children, witnessing the assault and knowing instinctively to call 911.

 The YWCA of Kitsap County depends on our community’s support to ensure that our services continue to provide that safety net.
 On behalf of our staff, board of directors and most of all the women and families we serve, thank all of you who show us your support by volunteering, attending our fundraisers, donating, and making your financial contributions.
 We couldn’t do what we do without you!